 We can also select the image (which we want to display) from the icon library.

 The show icon block needs to be stacked inside the forever loop or any other event handler.

 The same icon can be seen on the Microbit simulator (as shown in the picture)

 How to display customized images

 We want to create a particular image on the Microbit screen.
 For this show LED block is used.

 Now whatever pattern we want to create we can select the squares in the show LED block.
 For eg., A diamond pattern is made in the show LEDs block.

 The “show LEDs” block should be stacked inside the forever loop or any other event handler.

 So, we used the Microbit to display numbers, text, images, and customized images through the following blocks.

 Angad enjoyed creating different displays on Microbit.
 He found amusing to explore more ways to use Microbit.
 Also with a good experience with Microbit, he has now started getting more interest in coding.
 He has also started taking Python online course at Skoolofcode.
+So, if you want that your child should create this Book a FREE trial class today.
 Hope you will enjoy coding on Microbit too!